rivalrockets/rivalrockets.github.com/_posts/2008-03-13-heres-to-hoping-that-early-adoption-doesnt-suck.md

 </p>

 <p align="left">
-  The diNovo Mini sports a thumb typing style with back-lit keys and a flip open cover to cover it up when it&#8217;s not in use.
-I have no guarantee that it&#8217;ll play nice with Airwalker (a Linux-blooded machine).
-But here&#8217;s to hope!
+  The diNovo Mini sports a thumb typing style with back-lit keys and a flip open cover to cover it up when it's not in use.
+I have no guarantee that it'll play nice with Airwalker (a Linux-blooded machine).
+But here's to hope!
 </p>